 Even in summer, the sea ice around Scott Base is thick, which means the transport vessel will have to follow a polar-rated icebreaker ship as it carves a channel through 50km of the Ross Ice Shelf.

-With a cargo bay bigger than a football pitch and a carrying capacity of 16,000 tonnes, the transport vessel’s sheer size makes site access and mooring at Scott Base particularly challenging.
+With a cargo bay bigger than a football pitch and a carrying capacity of 16,000 tonnes, the BigLift is true to its name.
+But its sheer size makes site access and mooring at Scott Base particularly challenging.

 To accommodate the behemoth, a temporary wharf, bollards, and ramps will be constructed at Scott Base to facilitate what’s known as a ‘Mediterranean mooring’ – a challenging manoeuvre akin to perpendicular parking a car backwards… just on a much bigger scale.

-Once the ship has moored, each module will be carefully placed onto self-propelled modular transporters (SPMT) – giant platforms on wheels – which will haul each section to its final resting place.
+Once the ship has moored, each module will be carefully placed onto self-propelled modular transporters (SPMT’s) – essentially giant platform’s on wheels – which will haul each section to its final resting place.

 The modules will then be lowered onto a series of piles secured deep into the permafrost and then bolted back together.
 Once the new base is installed, the old one will be decommissioned and as much as possible recycled.

 This exceptionally complex redevelopment will take six years to complete, at a time when the construction industry and the global economy as a whole faces unprecedented challenges.

 “Construction is already facing challenging times, and the unique conditions of Antarctica make it all the more difficult,” says Miller.

 Shortages of essential raw material products and soaring costs have put mounting pressure on construction, a sector already grappling with labour shortages, poor productivity, and a post-pandemic project backlog.
 Add surging fuel prices to the mix, and it’s easy to see what project managers like Miller are up against.